Ultimate Guide to Highlighting Duplicate Values in Excel

 Some common problems that users face while using the above-explained functions are as follows.

-If you opt for the COUNTIF formula, the accuracy and precision of results are always going to depend on the formula you define.
-Auditing the formula for accuracy can help the cause.
+If you use the COUNTIF formula, the accuracy of results are always going to depend on the formula you define.

 3. Long Strings